opqdonut/haskell-exercises/README.md

     $ runhaskell W0Test.hs

 This should print "Everything seems to be OK!".
-If you see any errors, you might not have the QuickCheck library installed.
+If you see any errors, you might not have the QuickCheck library installed (version >=2.7).

 Now you can edit `W1.hs` and see how well you did by running